chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/sync/github.md

     {% MarkdocImage lightSrc="/sync/github_secret_key.png" darkSrc="/sync/github_secret_key.png" alt="GitHub Secret Key" /%}

-    With these credentials, you can use the Chroma dashboard to register your GitHub App with Chroma. **Contact [support@trychhroma.com](mailto:support@trychroma.com) for access to this feature.**
+    With these credentials, you can use the Chroma dashboard to register your GitHub App with Chroma. **Contact [support@trychroma.com](mailto:support@trychroma.com) for access to this feature.**

     {% MarkdocImage lightSrc="/sync/custom-github-app-screen.png" darkSrc="/sync/custom-github-app-screen.png" alt="Creating a custom github app" /%}

 3. **Creating a source**

-    To create a source, must send an API request to the Sync Function’s API:
+    To create a source, you must send an API request to the Sync Function’s API:

     ```bash
     curl -X POST https://sync.trychroma.com/api/v1/sources \